Review: Emerson Sensi Wi-Fi Thermostat (1F86U-42WF)

 - Costs $100+ less than Nest and ecobee3 with few (if any) real sacrifices

-- No C-wire required for most systems – 2-wire heat only and AC only systems are the only exceptions
+- No C-wire required for most systems – the only exceptions are heat pump systems, 2-wire heat-only systems and AC-only systems

 - Looks like a traditional thermostat, which might suit your home better than some of the more futuristic-looking thermostats